Leo Rover conquers the Moon once more – the final round of the Space Resources Challenge

 We’re incredibly proud and happy that the Leo Rover robots could commit to this excellent event that is the Space Resources Challenge!
 But this robotic platform has many other various applications under its belt, not only “extraterrestrial” like this one.

 Here, you can see how other of our customers have been using their Leo Rovers.
-And maybe you can find a use for the robot that no one has thought of yet ;)
+And maybe you can find a use for this robot that no one has thought of yet ;).

 See more blog posts: